 Hold.
 This means the project is not strong enough to continue but not bad enough to be abandoned.
 Instead, it is put on hold until a better time, typically when more resources are available.

 Recycle.
-This means the project has led to positive progress, but that you believe this progress should be invested in another project.
+This means the project has led to positive progress, but you believe this progress should be invested in another project.
 Instead of moving forward, the project changes shape.